OHDSI/Achilles/README.md

 2. Make sure that you have Java installed.
 If you don't have Java already intalled on your computed (on most computers it already is installed), go to [java.com](http://java.com) to get the latest version.
 (If you have trouble building with rJava below, be sure on Windows that your Path variable includes the path to jvm.dll (Windows Button --> type "path" --> Edit Environmental Variables --> Edit PATH variable, add to end ;C:/Program Files/Java/jre/bin/server) or wherever it is on your system.)

-3. in R, use the following commands to install Achilles:
+3. in R, use the following commands to install Achilles (if you have prior package installations of aony of these packages, you may need to first unistall them using the command remove.packages()).

   ```r
   install.packages("devtools")